SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_creatingdata.md

 **Impedance Boundary Condition simulations:**

 In addition to the five standard files (geombc.dat.1, restart.0.1, numstart.dat, bct.dat, solver.inp), we will need to provide impedance functions in the time domain for each impedance outlet, as well as a history of flow rates for each outlet.
-We will have therefore two additional ascii files: **impt.dat** (containing the impedance functions for each of the outlets), and **Qhistor.dat** (containing the flow rate history).
+We will have therefore two additional ASCII files: **impt.dat** (containing the impedance functions for each of the outlets), and **Qhistor.dat** (containing the flow rate history).
 A detailed description is [here](#impbcfile).

 **RCR Boundary Condition simulations:**

-In addition to the five standard files (geombc.dat.1, restart.0.1, numstart.dat, bct.dat, solver.inp), we will need to provide the RCR parameters in a ascii file that will set the relationship between flow and pressure on each outflow face.
+In addition to the five standard files (geombc.dat.1, restart.0.1, numstart.dat, bct.dat, solver.inp), we will need to provide the RCR parameters in a ASCII file that will set the relationship between flow and pressure on each outflow face.
 This is done by defining a file named **rcrt.dat** containing such parameters.
 A detailed description is [here](#rcrtfile).

 **Coronary Boundary Condition simulations:**

-In addition to the five standard files (geombc.dat.1, restart.0.1, numstart.dat, bct.dat, solver.inp), we will need to provide the coronary model parameters in a ascii file that will set the relationship between flow and pressure on each outflow face.
+In addition to the five standard files (geombc.dat.1, restart.0.1, numstart.dat, bct.dat, solver.inp), we will need to provide the coronary model parameters in a ASCII file that will set the relationship between flow and pressure on each outflow face.
 This is done by defining a file named **cort.dat** containing such parameters.
 A detailed description is [here](#cortfile).

 **Closed-loop boundary conditions:**